SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Method

 \subsection{Salient Point Enhanced Cross-Attention}

-In cross-attention layers, existing center-based methods are limited to attending to the center and four sides of the ground truth bounding box, causing detector confusion among the queries with the same center and side attention.
-To this end, we expect the queries to focus on one specific region based on their reference points, four box sides, and some other points in different heads.
-Accordingly, we consider an improved Gaussian~\cite{smca} and conditional attention~\cite{conditionaldetr} to enhance query specificity and target region attention.
+In cross-attention layers, existing center-based methods are limited to the attention on both center and sides of the ground truth bounding box, causing detector confusion among the queries with the same center and side attention.
+To this end, we expect the queries to focus on their specific regions based on the reference points, four box sides, and other conditional regions in different heads.
+Accordingly, we consider an improved Gaussian~\cite{smca} $\textbf{G}$ and conditional attention~\cite{conditionaldetr} $\textbf{A}_{\text{peca}}$ to enhance query specificity and spatially extreme region discrimination.
+The final attention map $\textbf{A}_{\text{cross}}$ is the sum of the two attentions $\textbf{A}_{\text{cross}}=\textbf{G}+\textbf{A}_{\text{peca}}$.

-\textbf{Side Directed Gaussian (SDG).} Similar to the movable strategy, we enforce the predicted Gaussian attention to be inside of the proposal bounding box so that reduce the searching space.
-Given a reference point $\boldsymbol{r}$, the offset scales $\mathbf{o} \in [-1, 1]^{2}$ for $H$ heads are produced by a simple MLP with a tanh activation, and then multiply to the two sides of the proposal bounding box for head-specific point offset generation.
-The two sides selection is directed by the sign of the offset scales.
-The head-specific points are generated by
+\textbf{Side Directed Gaussian (SDG).} Similar to the movable strategy, we enforce the predicted Gaussian attention to be inside the proposal bounding box to reduce the searching space.
+Given a reference point $\boldsymbol{r}$, the offset scales $\mathbf{o} \in [-1, 1]^{2}$ for $H$ heads are produced by a simple MLP with a tanh activation, and then multiply to the two sides of the proposal bounding box for head-specific point offset generation, where the direction is guided by the sign of the offset scales.
+The head-specific points are generated by Algorithm~\ref{alg1}.
+For each head, the Gaussian-like spatial weight map $G_i$ effecting on each pixel $(x,y)$ of context features is then formulated as